brian6484/CSKnowledge/Operating System/Linux/Memory/Pages.md

 | "Hot" pages | "Cold" pages |
 | Higher priority | Lower priority |

-## anonymous page (anon)
+## Anonymous page (anon)
-## The Two Types of Memory Pages
+## The Two Types of Memory Pages - anonymous and file-backed pages

-Every page (a small block) of physical RAM is categorized by the kernel into one of two groups based on where its original data comes from and where it must go if the system runs out of memory.
+An anonymous page is a memory page that isn't backed by any file on disk - it only exists in RAM and has no associated file.
+Examples include stack memory, heap memory (malloc), and uninitialized data - when these pages need to be swapped out, they go to the swap space (not back to a file) because they were created "anonymously" by the process rather than loaded from a file like executable code or memory-mapped files.

+So when anon pages are swapped out to swap space (area on disk that OS uses as overflow storage for RAM), they stay there until the process needs them then there major page fault.
+But if process terminates before they are swapped back in, the swap space is freed.
+So anon pages are just temporary data that only exist during process's lifetime.

 | Category | Anonymous Page (anon) | File-Backed Page (file) |
 | :--- | :--- | :--- |